How to Install Opera Browser on Ubuntu Linux

 sudo apt upgrade

-Now, it’s time to ensure your system has the necessary dependencies for Opera Browser:
+Next, ensure your system has the necessary dependencies for Opera installation:

 sudo apt install dirmngr ca-certificates software-properties-common apt-transport-https curl -y

-To ensure the authenticity of the Opera Browser packages, we’ll import its GPG key with the following command:
+To ensure the authenticity of Opera packages, import the GPG key with the following command:

 This security measure ensures that the software you’re installing is genuine and hasn’t been tampered with.

-This lets your system recognize and fetch Opera Browser packages directly from its official source.
+This configuration lets your system recognize and fetch Opera packages directly from the official source, ensuring you receive verified updates and security patches.

 sudo apt update

-Now install the software with the following command:
+Next, install Opera Stable with the following command:

 sudo apt install opera-stable